Corrosion-X: Best Pricing Online. Shop Now

 AC Input: The data acquisition system is capable of measuring AC values to 9.5V Peak-Peak.

 Sensor Types: The analyzer will accept any vibration signal input (acceleration, velocity, or displacement.)
-The input is then displayed as collected or integrated to any other vibration unit.
-The vibration input will accept any voltage -generating sensor
+The input is then displayed as collected or integrated into any other vibration unit.
+The vibration input will accept any voltage-generating sensor

 (must have external charge converter when in charge mode) and will supply power to the sensor when required.
 The Cobra II only accepts acceleration or velocity inputs.